Numbers633/LogisticMap/README.md

 R must be between -2 and 4;
 X must be between 0 and 1.

+--Bifurcation--

+A few points will not be resolvable (such as 1 and 3) by the program.
+3 is a true bifurcation point, and occurs because, at the intersection point, the parabola is inclined at 90 degrees to the axis.

 --Cycles--

 All of the numbers below are numbers to try out in this application: